GibzB/CloudChallenge/README.md

 - Set up my Jenkins application using Helm Package Manager
 - Explored the features of a Jenkins application
 - Created and exercise a Jenkins pipeline

+## Deploy Your Website on Cloud Run
+Running websites can be difficult with all of the overhead of creating and managing VMs, clusters, pods, services, etc. This is fine for larger, multi-tiered applications, but if you are just trying to get your website deployed and visible, it's a lot of overhead.

+With Cloud Run, Google Cloud's implementation of Google's Knative framework, you can manage and deploy your website without any of the infrastructure overhead you experience with a VM or pure Kubernetes-based deployments.
+Not only is this a simpler approach from a management perspective, it also gives you the ability to "scale to zero" when there are no requests coming into your website.

+Cloud Run brings "serverless" development to containers and can be run either on your own Google Kubernetes Engine (GKE) clusters or on a fully managed PaaS solution provided by Cloud Run.

+#### Lessons learnt
+- Built a Docker image using Cloud Build and upload it to Artifact Registry
+- Deployed Docker images to Cloud Run
+- Managed Cloud Run deployments
+- Setup an endpoint for an application on Cloud Run